 Let’s talk about the big question: what’s this actually going to cost?
 The price of a cross-country move can vary quite a bit, but it doesn’t have to be a mystery.
 The final number on your quote depends on a few key things: how much stuff you have, how far you’re going, and what level of service you need.
 Think of it less as a fixed price and more as a custom package built just for you.
 Understanding the main factors that influence the cost will help you set a realistic budget and find a moving plan that works for you without any last-minute surprises.

-Average Costs by Home Size and Distance
+A Breakdown of Costs by Home Size and Distance

 The two biggest factors that determine your moving cost are the size of your home and the distance of your move.
 On average, a cross-country move can cost anywhere from $4,400 to over $17,000.
 For example, moving the contents of a one-bedroom apartment will naturally cost less than moving a four-bedroom house.
 A full-service move, where the movers handle everything from packing to unloading, typically starts around $2,500 and can go up to $7,000 or more.
 The best way to get an accurate idea of your cost is to get a quote for your specific long-distance move, as every situation is unique.